jmcunx/jmerge/README.md

 [join(1)](https://man.netbsd.org/join.1)
 instead of jmerge.

-jmerge will Merge Data Records from Two or more Delimited Text Files creating One Merged File.
+jmerge will Merge Data Records from Two Delimited
+Text Files creating One Merged File.

 The merge will occur based upon the First Column of each File.